Srushtik942/netflix-gpt/README.md

 - Embeded the yt video
 - Make it autoplay and mute
 - react icons (npm install react-icons --save)
+- GPT serach feature
+- Add the link in the header

 # Features
 - login/sign up